ly3xqhl8g9/alpha-versioning/README.md

 ## Alpha

 Alpha Versioning can be short-named as `αver`.
-The `α` is a lowercase alpha, however, it can be easily be misread as an `o` giving `over`, which implies that the development is over.
+The `α` is a lowercase alpha, however, it can be easily be misread as an `o` giving `over`, which can conote that the development is over.

 ## Answers

-A. What is the first version for `αver`? `0.0.0-0`
+A. What is the first version for an `αver` project?

+`0.0.0-0`

-B. What is considered a version modification?
+B. What is considered a version modification in an `αver` project?

 `αver` implies for the user to always use the last version, every version update is considered as breaking the public interface, it might not, but it should be considered.
 The difference between version `0.0.0-123` and `0.0.0-124` could be as big "as the difference between a dog and the Dog constellation".